zzsort/Aion-Version-Dll/README.md

 ## Changelog
 New features for 1.6.1:
-- For Aion 3.9, updated `-fix-39-weapon-switch` to allow switching a weapons from the skillbar.
+- For Aion 3.9, updated `-fix-39-weapon-switch` to allow switching weapons from the skillbar.

 New features for 1.6:
 - Made some changes to the windowed mouse fix to prevent the cursor from getting stuck.